nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       During your initial visit, all tooth and related digital records are captured to design your new smile.
 We'll take a series of photographs and short videos, focusing not just on your teeth but also on your unique expressions and personality.
 Understanding how your mouth moves when you speak or laugh is key to achieving a natural, harmonious result.

+      1. Who is a suitable candidate for smile designing?

+      Ans: Individuals with concerns such as discolored, misaligned, or unevenly shaped teeth are often suitable candidates for smile designing.

+      2. Are the results of smile designing permanent?

+      Ans: While the results of smile designing are long-lasting, they may require maintenance over time.
+Proper oral hygiene practices and regular dental visits can help ensure the longevity of the results.

+      3. What are some common treatments included in smile designing?

+      Ans: Smile designing treatments can include teeth whitening, veneers, dental crowns, orthodontics, and gum reshaping, among others, tailored to the specific needs and goals of the individual.

       Our goal is to create a smile that complements your facial features seamlessly.
 Our modern dentistry concepts aims to ensure that your new smile appears natural and enhances your overall appearance.
 Sounds interesting and want to know more.
 Call 𝟗𝟎𝟒𝟑𝟏𝟗𝟑𝟎𝟐𝟏 for a Digital Smile Design consultation at a nominal cost.
     imageUrl: img/digital-smile-design1-img-removebg-preview.png
   - heading: 𝐒𝐂𝐀𝐋𝐈𝐍𝐆 𝐀𝐍𝐃 𝐏𝐎𝐋𝐈𝐒𝐇𝐈𝐍𝐆